 While it doesn’t fully match the warmth and detail of the E3, the VM95E stylus comes surprisingly close at almost half the price.
 This makes it one of the best budget-friendly cartridges for the Rega Planar 1 if you’re chasing better detail retrieval without overspending.

-Paired with my Aiyima A80 amplifier, Rega Fono Mini A2D MKII phono stage, and Rega turntable, the Audio-Technica cartridge delivers a lively and enjoyable sound signature that plays well across vinyl genres—whether it’s jazz, rock, or acoustic.
-I’m also planning to test it with the Fosi Audio MC331 hybrid tube amp, which might bring a slightly warmer and smoother presentation to balance the cartridge’s energy.
+Paired with my Rega Fono Mini A2D MKII phono stage and Rega turntable, the Audio-Technica cartridge delivers a lively and enjoyable sound signature that plays well across vinyl genres—whether it’s jazz, rock, or acoustic.
+I have tested a new setup with the NAD 3130 & Fosi Audio MC331 hybrid tube amp, combining the vintage amp using pre-out, and cross-linking the speakers’ binding posts, which might bring a slightly warmer and smoother presentation to balance the cartridge’s energy.

 Audio-Technica Needle Replacement and Future Upgrades